DeeboyEdx/FreeFileSync-PS-Function/README.md

 [^2]: Job files are created using the FFS GUI.
 [^3]: It is possible to execute multiple batch jobs at once.
 In theory, subsequent jobs will wait for the first one to finish before starting.
 But in my experience, in this scenario, one of them often chokes and fails to start after the last one finished, thus blocking the remaining sync jobs.
 [^4]: I'm aware FFS does present a final success message and have logs but I don't find the GUI as reassuring as a simple one-liner in a console window.
-[^5]: In case of any warnings or errors, the function will automatically open the job's logs for your review.
-Given that you haven't changed the default log location.
+[^5]: In case of any warnings or errors, the function will automatically open the sync job's logs for your review; given that you haven't changed the default log location.